rajatmshukla/widdle_reader/README.md

 ## Features

-- **Audiobook Library Management**: Browse and manage your audiobook collection
+- **Robust Audiobook Library Management**: Advanced recursive folder scanning for any audiobook organization structure
+- **Flexible Folder Structure Support**: Works with single books, series, and nested folder hierarchies
 - **Background Playback**: Continue listening when the app is in the background
 - **Media Controls**: Control playback from notifications and lockscreen
 - **Progress Tracking**: Automatically saves your position in each audiobook